aliyun/terraform-provider-alicloud/website/docs/d/edas_deploy_groups.html.markdown

 page_title: "Alicloud: alicloud_edas_deploy_groups"
 sidebar_current: "docs-alicloud-datasource-edas-deploy-groups"
 description: |-
-    Provides a list of edas deploy groups available to the user.
+    Provides a list of EDAS deploy groups available to the user.
 ---

 # alicloud\_edas\_deploy\_groups

-This data source provides a list of EDAS Deploy Groups in an Alibaba Cloud account according to the specified filters.
+This data source provides a list of EDAS deploy groups in an Alibaba Cloud account according to the specified filters.

 -> **NOTE:** Available in 1.82.0+